okta/okta-auth-swift/README.md

 ### OktaAuthStatus class

 Base status class that implements some common functions for the statuses.
+Please use `statusType` getter to check for the status type and perform downcast

 #### canReturn